Orvybr0wn1/swift-welcome/README.md

 ## Installing Xcode

 Download Xcode [here](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
 You're required to download Xcode from the Mac App Store.
-So, after clicking the "View In mac App Store" link (see screenshot below) you should be directed to the Mac App Store where you can download the application.
+So, after clicking the "View In Mac App Store" link (see screenshot below) you should be directed to the Mac App Store where you can download the application.

 ![Xcode Link](http://i.imgur.com/GJitSSJ.png)